 “Experienced in all facets of computer science, Ross has carved a niche in the video gaming world, setting high scores with his work, even when faced with fiendish levels of difficulty.” – IAM Patent 1000

-Mr. Dannenberg’s representative clients include multinational software, networking, and telecommunications companies, multiple video game companies having user bases of over 20 million users, video game developers and publishers of various sizes, and emerging technology companies.
+Ross’ clients include multinational software, networking, and telecommunications companies, multiple video game companies having user bases of over 20 million users, video game developers and publishers of various sizes, and emerging technology companies.

 Georgia Institute of Technology

-J.D.
-2000, George Washington University
+The George Washington University Law School

-2001, District of Columbia
+- 2001, District of Columbia

-U.S. Supreme Court
+- Supreme Court of Virginia

-U.S. Court of Appeals for the Federal Circuit
+- U.S. Court of Appeals for the Federal Circuit

-U.S. Court of Appeals for the Fourth Circuit
+- U.S. Court of Appeals for the Fourth Circuit

-U.S. District Court for the Eastern District of Virginia
+- U.S. District Court for the Eastern District of Virginia